 OBJECTIVES AND MAJOR TASKS STATUS 1.
 Provide professional development for distance and blended instruction.
 1A.
 Continue to develop a professional corps of teachers through the Online Teaching Academy OTAC Web site and database redesigned with new application self-assessment.
 Application process for 2013-2014 opened to new participants.
 Provide professional development opportunities on distance learning, including a series of webinars OTAC mentor teachers scheduled multiple online meetings with participants preparing for online final reports in May 2013.
 1C.
 Make presentations at professional conference on distance learning topics OTAC participants presented their final reports in May 2013.
-Hosted quest Webinar with Dr. Susan Manning "From On-the-Ground to Online".
-Host one (1) California Technology and Distance Learning Symposium TE.
-Organize Administrative Planning for Online/Blended Delivery (APOD) Advisory Group (AG) to plan focused technology professional development for administrators Establish a statewide mechanism for obtaining, sharing and supporting online courses.
-2A.
-Maintain and expand a Web site for collecting and sharing online courses developed using Moodle or other open education content There are currently over 3,188 users on the Moodle server.
-Of those 3,188, 1,263 were active during this guarter.
-2B.
-Support the implementation of online and blended courses developed by OTAN and others.
-A series of six (6) webinars to orient teachers to the College Transition and Career Development course were conducted throuchbut the vear and 58 participants 2C.
+Hosted guest Webinar with Dr. Susan Manning "From On-the-Ground to Online".
+1D.
+Host one (1) California Technology and Distance Learning Symposium , 1E.
+Organize Administrative Planning for Online/Blended Delivery (APOD) Advisory Group (AG) to plan focused technology professional development for administrators Establish a statewide mechanism for obtaining, sharing and supporting online courses 2A.
+Maintain and expand a Web site for collecting and sharing online There are currently over 3,188 users on the Moodle server.
+Of those 3,188, 1,263 courses developed using woodle of other open education content 2B.
+Support the implementation of online and blended courses developed were active during this quarter.
+A series of six (6) webinars to orient teachers to the College Transition and Career by OTAN and others.
+Development course were conducted throughout the year and 58 participants 2C.
 Update Moodle software to latest version. attended.
-OTAN continues to support teachers using the College Transition and Career Development course through an online course specifically for teachers using the course Over 30 toophone and unsured courses An online request form for available OTAN shared courses is maintained on the California Adult Education Courses Web site.
+DTAN continues to support teachers using the College Transition and Career Development course through an online course snerifically for teachers using the course.
+Over 29 teachers are currently enrolled. - An online request form for available OTAN shared courses is maintained on the California Adult Education Courses Web site.
 There were multiple requests for copies of OTAN's shared courses: one for USA Learns, two for Advanced ESL and two for the College Transition and Career Development course.
-Host and support the online reviewing process for Innovation and Alternative Instructional Delivery Programs applications Maintain an online reviewing Web site for Innovation and Alternative Instructional Delivery applications.
+3. Host and support the online reviewing process for Innovation and Alternative Instructional Delivery Programs applications 3A.
+Maintain an online reviewing Web site for Innovation and Alternative Instructional Delivery applications.
 One agency asked for technical support this quarter.
 3B.
 Hire and train reviewers, and review applications.
 4. Evaluate the Distance Learning program 4A.
 Retrieve data on distance learning outcomes The California Adult Education 2011-12 Innovation and Alternative Instructional 4B.
 Publish and disseminate distance learning report Delivery Program: A Review (The Distance Learning Report) is currently being drafted.